 (5) Provided in the approved budget when required by the federal awarding agency

-f.
+e.
 Cost share must be incurred during the performance period of the award.
 Some agencies expect and/or require cost sharing to occur at the same pace as award spending.

-g.
+f.
 The Department of Health and Human Services (DHHS) has instituted maximum compensation levels for individuals working on their projects (i.e., salary cap).
 Salaries exceeding the maximum rates of pay are considered mandatory cost sharing.

 4. Source of Funds

 Where there is a cost sharing commitment (mandatory or voluntary committed), the Office of Research Services (ORS) will work with the principal investigator (PI) at the proposal stage to develop the cost share budget and to identify source of funds for cost sharing.
 This includes sources of funding for rates of pay exceeding the DHHS maximum levels.
-ORS will work with Accounting Services to ensure appropriate sources are identified.
-Service centers and other funding are not allowable sources.
+ORS will work with Accounting Services (AS) to ensure appropriate sources are identified.
+Service centers and other certain funds are not allowable sources.

 5. Accounting and Reporting